18 Quiet Dogs That Don’t Bark (Too Much)

 Quiet dog breed #5: Scottish Deerhound

 The Scottish Deerhound has similar ancestors to the Greyhound except the Deerhound is has a coat of coarse hair.
 Making the list of quiet dogs the Scottish Deerhound is also known for being gentle, dignified, and polite.
+Here are some adorable dog breeds that stay small.

 Quiet dog breed #6: Bulldogs and French bulldogs

 Here’s a two for one for you—bulldogs and French bulldogs.
 Both of these quiet dog breeds are playful with a gentle disposition with irresistibly cute, wrinkly cheeks you could squeeze for days.
 While they can be higher in weight, they are among the small dogs that don’t bark.
 “They are known to love their naps and time spent on the sofa, and they tend to be less of a barking breed, which adds to their appeal,” says Stanley.
 Cue up Netflix, because you just found a binge-watching companion.
+These are the cutest dog breeds as puppies.

 Quiet dog breed #7: Shar Pei

 This breed is known for its irresistible wrinkly faces, but they’re also among the list of dogs that don’t bark.
 They’re very calm and collected around their family, but when they meet strangers they can be a little standoffish.
 It’s important to socialize them when they’re young.
+Here are the 20 most popular dog breeds in the country.

 Quiet dog breed #8: Irish setter